MicrosoftDocs/win32/desktop-src/P2PSdk/what-is-the-peer-infrastructure-.md

 ---
-Description: 'The Peer Infrastructure is a set of several APIs that are powerful and flexible.' ms.assetid: 'aed7585a-88e5-4ca3-a8c3-e2ccfe13d35d'
+Description: The Peer Infrastructure is a set of several APIs that are powerful and flexible. ms.assetid: aed7585a-88e5-4ca3-a8c3-e2ccfe13d35d
-title: 'What is the Peer Infrastructure?'
+title: What is the Peer Infrastructure? ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # What is the Peer Infrastructure?